 How AI Improves OCR: What Makes AI-Native OCR Better Than Legacy Systems

 Classic OCR was built to spot characters.
 AI-native OCR is built to understand documents.
-Here’s why that shift matters for messy, real-world inputs and how to use it in production.
+That distinction matters when you’re working with real-world documents rather than pristine scans.

-Who this is for: product, ops, and engineering teams evaluating OCR options who want structured JSON with minimal human cleanup.
+Who this is for: Product, ops, and engineering teams evaluating OCR options who want structured JSON with minimal manual cleanup.

 Legacy OCR vs AI-Native: Why Text Isn’t Enough